 - create a product that solves a problem or adds value

-- have a team of people and not try to make everything by myself
+- create and inspire a team of people to join the mission and not try to make everything by myself

 What I’ve learned

-And I realize that even though the story didn’t end like I wanted to, I’ve learned quite a lot of things during this journey, doing multiple tasks by myself:
+And I realize now that even though the story didn’t end like I wanted to, I’ve learned quite a lot during this journey, doing multiple tasks by myself:

 - creating social media content,

 - social media advertising,